-Make no mistake about it; an unusual name can, and will, make turn peoples’ heads and leave a lasting impression.
-In the same way, these peculiar street names add flavour to otherwise bland sounding ones (eg. Ang Mo Kio Ave 2, or anything else with an “ave” or “street” followed by a number) and captures the attention of the common pedestrian or motorist:
+Make no mistake, an unusual name can, and will, leave a lasting impression.
+In the same way, these peculiar street names add flavour to otherwise bland-sounding ones (eg. Ang Mo Kio Ave 2, or anything else with an “Ave” or “Street” followed by a number) and capture the attention of the common pedestrian or motorist.

-Rotan lane is situated along the historic Serangoon Road area, which means it sees a fair share of tourists and Nasi Briyani restaurants around it.
-Being a 5-10 minutes walk away from both Little India and Farrer Park MRT stations and located near town means that the properties around it remain attractive for prospective buyers.
+Rotan Lane is situated along the historic Serangoon Road area, which means it sees a fair share of tourists and Nasi Briyani restaurants around it.

 2. Jalan Malu-Malu

 Those living along this secondary road must have been at the receiving end of a number of jokes from their friends and family.
 Malu in Bahasa Melayu means “to be ashamed or shy”, which would inadvertently suggest that residents staying in the properties surrounding it are, to some degree, in a perpetual state of embarrassment.